kwonjs/usda_sugar/README.md

 ## Conclusions & Further Investigation

-This data seems boring on the surface, and even before I created visualizations from the merged dataset I crudely compiled, I didn't think I would stumble across anything noteworthy.
+This data seems boring on the surface (and the topic isn't exactly super thrilling, either), and even before I created visualizations from the merged dataset I crudely compiled, I didn't think I would stumble across anything noteworthy.
 Yet, it's always worth thinking about how the U.S. handles (exports/imports/produces) products like these that have been proven through multiple studies to be detrimental to our health and how prevalent these substances are.

 I would want to take a deeper dive with this data and other data centered on which countries import corn sweeteners from the U.S. Additionally, if I had more time, I would have taken a closer look at any legislation that was passed in the late 90s regarding corn sweetener consumption or if any USDA-related legislation aligned with the trends that this data show.